 If you have time you can take a bus to the viewpoint (mirador de Turi) and watch the sunset from there.

 In the second day you should visit the Cajas National Park that is a bit more than one hour away from the city.
 The bus one way will cost you 2 USD and there is no entrance fee in the park if you hike by yourself.
 Chose one of the hikes from 3 to 8 hours, get some orientation and enjoy the view.
 Be sure to have enough hot clothes because the weather in the park is really cold.

 The third day you can go early morning to the amazing fruits and food market, spend quality time there then try to get a bus to the coast (163km away) in the afternoon.

 Salinas – 2 days

 The coast of Ecuador is not amazing, but the city of Puerto Lopez can be interesting for diving and whale watching.
 I spend 2 days in Salinas but was not lucky with the weather and the only highlight of the city is the Chocolatera (the most salient point of South America in the Pacific where the converging currents, lift the sandy bottom and give the chocolate brown of the sea.)
+I have booked a night in Chescos Hostel in front of the beach.
 The city of Montanita is famous for party.